xoidlabs/xoid/docs/api/use.md

 ```

 :::info Tip
-For an enhanced developer experience, `@xoid/devtools` package can be used.
+For an enhanced debugging experience, `@xoid/devtools` package can be used.
 :::

 Using with a second argument means "selector" mode.
 This will select a subtree of the atom.
-The selected node will be gettable, settable and subscribable like any other atom. **xoid** is based on immutable updates, so if you "surgically" set state of a subtree atom, changes will propagate to the root.
+The selected node will be a subscribable getter/setter object like any other atom. **xoid** is based on immutable updates, so if you "surgically" set state of a subtree atom, changes will propagate to the root.

 ```js
 import { create, use } from 'xoid'